For instance, if you think God’s discipline entails punishment in any shape or form, you’re living in the past. You haven’t seen the cross (Is 53:5).

 For those whom the Lord loves he disciplines, and he scourges every son whom he receives.
 (Heb 12:6, NASB)

-As we saw in our last post, this may be a badly mangled New Testament quote of an Old Testament proverb.
-It’s like reading Martin Luther King’s I have a dream speech in Chinese and finding the last line says, “Thank God almighty, we are not free at all!”
-It’s jarring, it’s wrong, and it runs totally against the context.
+This may be a badly mangled New Testament quote of an Old Testament proverb.
+It’s like reading Martin Luther King’s I have a dream speech in Chinese and finding the last line says, “Thank God almighty, no one is free at all!”
+It’s jarring, it’s wrong, and it runs against the context.

 Am I saying the Bible is wrong?
 No, we don’t have to go that far.